tsl0922/ttyd/man/ttyd.man.md

   -A, --ssl-ca <ca path>
       SSL CA file path for client certificate verification

+  -f, --serv_buffer_size <buffer size>
+      Maximum chunk of file that can be sent at once

   -d, --debug <level>
       Set log level (default: 7)